Nail Guns and Compressors

 These three nails guns are by far the most used and needed.
 Let’s get into what you’ll use them for.

 Brad nailer: Drives a smaller nail that is much skinnier as well.
 Great for small projects, picture frames, smaller trim, craft type of work.
 I have to say the brad nailer has to be my favorite nailer to use.
-You can do just so many projects with it, without blowing and cracking your wood in a million pieces.
+You can do just so many projects with it, without blowing and cracking your wood into a million pieces.

 Finish nailer: Drives a finish nail, used mostly for trim.
 Most will drive a nail 2 1/2″ long.
 They’re bigger and heavier than the brad nailer and will also use more air in a single shot.

 Framer nailer: Drives nails known as commons.
 Bigger wider nails.
 Most drive a nail 3 1/4″ long.
 Also, know as a 12d nail.
 This type of gun is what you would use to build a deck to frame a whole house.
 However, these guns need without question a much bigger compressor.
 They use a ton of air in a single shot.
 The cheapest you can buy a decent framer would be around $250 and the compressor for this gun should run you about $300.
 So for a total of $550 give or take you can start building that deck.
 But you could also rent one a lot cheaper.

 Roof nailer: Now come on.
 I don’t think I need to get this one.
 Yes only used for installing a nail in a roof shingle.
 And never ever used as some to do, for installing siding.
 Short with a wide head nail.
 The one bad thing about a roofer it’s really only good for, well nailing roof shingles.

 Some of these little kits they sell at Home Depot are not too bad.
 The Porter-Cable finish or brad nailer with a little pancake compressor is not a bad deal at all and works very well.
 But don’t think since you have a so-called compressor you can connect a Framer to it.
 It just won’t happen.
 Oh, it could happen but it won’t work.
 Trust me.